-Subtask 2.2 Air Quality Conformity/SIP Implementation Work Task Budget: \$52,426 FHWA MPO Planning Funds, \$30,000 FTA 5303 Metropolitan Planning Funds, \$17,941 In-Kind Match, \$4,485
+Subtask 2.2 Air Quality Conformity/SIP Implementation Work Task Budget: \$14,547 FHWA MPO Planning Funds, \$10,000 FTA 5303 Metropolitan Planning Funds, \$4,080 In-Kind Match, \$467

 Air quality conformity determinations are a required component of the RTP and MTIP and all amendments that expand vehicular capacity (non-exempt projects).
 The MRMPO will prepare air quality conformity determinations as needed to respond to plan and program amendments.
-Funds for this task reflect the use of a consultant to implement new EPA emission-estimating software, MOVES (\$20,000 for consultant work).

-A PM10 State Implementation Plan (SIP) is in place for the Grants Pass UGB area, setting a regional emissions budget for on-road sources.
+A PM{10} State Implementation Plan (SIP) is in place for the Grants Pass UGB area, setting a regional emissions budget for on-road sources.
 A Carbon Monoxide SIP is in place in the Central Business District (downtown area) in Grants Pass, which sets a CO emissions budget for Grants Pass on-road source emissions.
-RVCOG and Oregon DEQ are developing a work program for Limited Maintenance Plans (CO & PM10) for the Grants Pass Area2.
-The MRMPO will continue to coordinate with DEQ, ODOT, EPA, FTA and FHWA to maintain transportation conformity status, including any coordination and consultation necessary.
+RVCOG and Oregon DEQ will consider approval of Limited Maintenance Plans (CO & PM10) for the Grants Pass Area4 in April 2015.
+The benefit of having